SubhenduThakur/React/tapascript/tasks/01 task - Cars V2.0/README.md

 - Break down the page layout into reusable components.
 - Identify State and Props.
-- Impliment search, sort and filter logic.
+- Implement search, sort and filter logic.

 ## Live Link